Mumbai Property Market Set for Festive Surge as Palladian Partners Announces INR 1,500 Cr Launch Pipeline - www.lokmattimes.com

 Mumbai Property Market Set for Festive Surge as Palladian Partners Announces INR 1,500 Cr Launch Pipeline

-PNN Mumbai (Maharashtra) [India], September 23: In what could set the tone for one of the most dynamic festive ...
+Mumbai (Maharashtra) [India], September 23: In what could set the tone for one of the most dynamic festive seasons ...

 Mumbai (Maharashtra) [India], September 23: In what could set the tone for one of the most dynamic festive seasons in Mumbai's property market, Palladian Partners today announced launch plans worth over ₹1,500 crore across the Mumbai Metropolitan Region (MMR).
 The rollout, coinciding with Navratri and Dussehra, marks one of the largest festive pipelines by a real estate advisory in recent years.